smart-edge-open/specs/doc/architecture.md

 ### Architecture
 ![](arch-images/openness-arc.png)

-#### OpenNESS Kubernetes Control Plane Node
+#### OpenNESS Kubernetes Control Plane
-The OpenNESS Kubernetes Control Plane Node consists of Vanilla Kubernetes Control Plane Node components along with OpenNESS microservices that interact with the Kubernetes Control Plane Node using Kubernetes defined APIs.
+The OpenNESS Kubernetes Control Plane consists of Vanilla Kubernetes Control Plane components along with OpenNESS microservices that interact with the Kubernetes Control Plane using Kubernetes defined APIs.

 The following are the high-level features of the OpenNESS Kubernetes Control Plane microservice:
 - Configuration of the hardware platform that hosts applications and network functions